-mystery gift, but I'm no sommelier to be sure. quitter.
+crapped out on our first go put it over the casserole on at the exhilaration of the camping trips.
+I'll ask the mystery gift, but I'm no sommelier to be sure. quitter.
 Honest Tom is the gift game.

-up, shake 'em up, shake in that?
+up, shake 'em up, shake in that? 'em.

 Crap.
-Snake eyes again. sulated food cover.
+Snake eyes again.

+sulated food cover.

-What's worse is they ing you what the mystery Mouse food tent? gift is on the confirmation
+What's worse is they spoil the mystery by tell- be worse than a Mickey ing you what the mystery Mouse food tent? gift is on the confirmation

-If you think you'd hate decided to blow a gasket, it, wait until you see it.
-Ofmaking it a one-use fancy fice speculation was that wine package, which is it would be something pretty high-class in a cer- you could put a casserole in and zip it up to keep it Only peasants use their hot or cold, depending on
+If you think you'd hate in and zip it up to keep it Only peasants use their hot or cold, depending on

 Nope.
 It's some type of So we might have weird food tent.
-I think you crapped out on our first go put it over the casserole on at the exhilaration of the camping trips.
-I'll ask the
+I think you